Want to know what Solar PV is, whether it's right for you and what's involved in buying and owning a Solar PV system?

 The price you are paid for the power you generate will depend on the buyback rate or feed-in tariff in place.
 Most household solar PV installs in Alice Springs have the metering set up so that all the power you generate is recorded separately from the power you consume, so that on your bill you will see your total consumption separate from your total generation.

-Households who installed a BP Solar system through the Alice Solar City PV incentive program: As of 1 January 2013, the elevated buy-back tariff is 60.40cents / kWh.
-The elevated buy-back is capped at $5 per day.
-The elevated buyback will end on 31 May 2013.
-Customers will need to complete Power Purchasing and Network connection agreememts and lodge with Alice Solar City who will forward them to Power and Water.
-If you installled a BP PV systems through the Alice Solar City residentail incentive program and have not already received a copy of these documents contact Alice Solar City on 8950 4350.
-From 1 June the tariff rate for these systems will be in line with the normal buyback tariff.
+Households who installed a BP Solar system through the Alice Solar City PV incentive program: The elevated buyback ended on 31 May 2013.
+Customers will need to complete Power Purchasing and Network connection agreememts and lodge with Power and Water.
+If you installled a BP PV system through the Alice Solar City residential incentive program and have not already filled in these documents you should contact Power and Water on 1800 245 092.
+From 1 June 2013 the tariff rate for these systems will be in line with the normal buyback tariff which can be viewed on the the Power and Water website.

-Australia wide funding programs are available to Alice Springs residents and with the continued reduction in the price of solar panels, along with the increase in competition, householders can access very competitive solar power systems, starting from around $4,000.
+Australia wide funding mechanisms are available to Alice Springs residents, and with the continued reduction in the price of solar panels, along with the increase in competition, householders can access very competitive solar power systems starting from around $4,000.

 Example: STC calculation for a 1.5kW PV system installed in Alice Springs (zone 1, rating 1.622MWh/year) with a deeming period of 15 years: